baileyherbert/svelte-webpack-starter/README.md

 npm install
 ```

-> 💡 **Note:** This template now uses Webpack 5.
-Users who still want to work with Webpack 4 should run
+> 💡 **Note:** This template has been updated to use Webpack 5.
+Developers who still need Webpack 4 should run
 > `npx degit baileyherbert/svelte-webpack-starter#4` instead.

 ### Starting the development server